FETA: Towards Specializing Foundation Models for Expert Task Applications

 \subsection{Automatic vs manual text annotations cover}

 In order to asses the quality of the automatic annotations, we compare here between the manual annotations and automatic annotations.
 In this test we consider only the manually annotated documents.
 We report the percentage of the times, when looking at a specific image, the manually annotated text is contained within the automatically extracted texts for that same image (with a significant overlap).
-Over IKEA the cover is 98 percent, while over the cars data the cover is 93 percent.
+Over the cars data the cover is 93 percent.
 This high overlap is aligned with the Multiple Instance Learning setting where the MIL bag is assumed to contain at least one true sample.
-We consider the remainder or 7\% and 2\% for the Car-Manuals and IKEA, respectively, as annotation noise.
+We consider the remainder or 7\% as annotation noise.
 In the future versions of \ours{} it would be possible to increase this coverage by considering extracting text from adjacent pages, as well as using PDF sections parsing results.